omussell/hortus/docs/docs/index.md

+Maybe instead of web app and all this, use zig + tinyvg and create a cli app.
+The image can be made into png and opened. `hortus -w 30 -l 50`

+Then web app can be whatever and just pass URL params to shell call.

+Dont know how to handle the plant info.
+Maybe just flat file?
+JSON?
+DB access wouldnt be available easily.

+At worst, the zig app could pregenerate all the combinations of images and store them for a web app to serve.

 # Tool to generate forest garden designs

 Desired end goal is to have a web app which lets you select certain parameters, then when you click generate, it returns the layout for a forest garden according to your parameters.